 Going back to the friend who said she’d feel ‘guilty’ if she adopted, we later had a more in-depth conversation about the topic.
 Her birth kids have experienced challenges and trauma which ours haven’t.
 God has already called them to a sacrificial life which has taken its toll on their family.

 Our conversation made me realise how good God has been to us.
-Yes, we face daily challenges because of adoption.
+Yes, we face daily challenges because of mixing biological and adopted children.
 But we haven’t yet had any close bereavements to walk our children through; we haven’t struggled with learning difficulties or mental health issues (us or them); we haven’t had to relocate, even though at various points we were expecting to.
 Our children have had the stability of attending the same school, living in the same home, and developing friendships with the same friends they made as babies.

 Like me, my friend is also clinging to the hope that I’ve been talking about, that the immense suffering her children have experienced will produce godly perseverance, character and hope.
 I’ve adopted, she hasn’t – yet we both need this hope.